Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: The benchmark model

 Both theoretical and empirical literatures adopt the assumption of a private value distribution with compact support.
 In particular, it rules out multiple asymmetric equilibria; see Maskin and Riley (1984, Remark 2.3), who also establish that symmetric Bayesian Nash Equilibrium bids are given by a strictly increasing and continuously differentiable function of private values.

 For our discontinuity approach, the compact support assumption ensures the existence of discontinuities in the density of unconditional winning bids that we exploit in this paper.
-In particular, the winning bid densities $g_n (\cdot)$ given $N=n$ stay bounded away from $0$ at its upper boundary; see (\ref{Uppergn}) below.
+In particular, the winning bid densities $g_n (\cdot)$ given $N=n$ stay bounded away from $0$ at the upper boundary of its support; see (\ref{Uppergn}) below.

+That the private value p.d.f $f(\cdot)$ is positive over $[\underline{v},\overline{v}]$ is a current assumption in the auction literature, as seen in Maskin and Riley (1984), Lebrun (1999), Guerre et al. (2000), among others.
+It is used here to identify the lowest number $\underline{n}$ of active buyers; see Lemma \ref{Idprelims}-(iii) below.
+The alternative identification method of Section \ref{BU} allows us to relax this condition as noted in Footnote \ref{Notail}.